 Wisconsin Public and Community Health Registered Nurse Workforce Report

 This is the first Wisconsin Public and Community Health Registered Nurse Workforce Report.
-This report presents key descriptive information about the Wisconsin public and community health registered nurse (RN) workforce, based on data from the 2010 Wisconsin Public and Community Health Registered Nurse Workforce Report (PDF, 2.3 MB).
+This report presents key descriptive information about the Wisconsin public and community health registered nurse (RN) workforce, based on data from the 2010 Wisconsin Public and Community Health Registered Nurse Workforce Report (PDF).
 The report purposes are to:

 Document the education and skills of Wisconsin's public and community health nursing workforce.